 Beyond all that it’s surprisingly quiet ahead of what’s going to be a really challenging period.
 The calm before the storm?
 I suspect there’ll be plenty to get our teeth into as the week goes on.

 So, we might as well get on with this week’s Arsecast.
 I was supposed to be joined by the Mugsmasher to discuss the Mugsmashers, but just like our arrangement was a most excellent Arsenal mug, he broke it.
 It wasn’t his fault, in fairness, being stuck in work until past 10pm last night is grim, so with another game against that lot coming up I’ll try get him on next week’s show.

 You can subscribe to the Arsecast on iTunes by clicking here.
 Or if you want to subscribe directly to the feed URL you can do so too (this is a much better way to do it as you don’t experience the delays from iTunes).
-To download this week’s Arsecast directly – click here 25mb MP3) or you can listen directly below without leaving this very page.
+To download this week’s Arsecast directly – click here 22mb MP3).